finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Fix: Allow FocusName/FocusText keyboard shortcuts while input field is already focused

 ## Current Sprint
-- Fix: iPad keyboard
-  - Make zx be alt for column, and cv be alt for page
-  - Get rid of current cv by mapping functionality to page
-- Fix: NetworkDiscovery error on iOS sleep
 - In Deck Editor, make search button clear filters and only do search by name in name input field
   - Show name filter in filters bar
   - Show condensed value of enum filters in filters bar
+- Fix: NetworkDiscovery error on iOS sleep
 - Support deep links for games and decks through https://docs.branch.io/
   - Facebook link and homepage banner image link should use this
   - Share buttons in the *Game Selection Menu* and the *Deck Load Menu*